tchajed/latex-tricks/README.md

 `\DeclareMathOperator` (and wrap them in a command to make this more convenient to write and read).
 (See [here](https://tex.stackexchange.com/questions/691628/eulervm-spacing-in-math-mode)
-for what to do if you changed your match font.)
+for what to do if you changed your math font.)

 When writing a paper (not sure exactly which style sets this up), there's an `\author` macro where names are separated by `\and`.
 If you want an explicit